DanielMSchmidt/zipkin-javascript-opentracing/README.md

 free to do a PR.
 Also we assume that you only inject the HTTP Headers once, otherwise we will send multiple `ClientSend` annotations for you.

+Also you can only finish spans which were not extracted.
+If you like this behaviour to be different, please open an issue.

 ### Flags

 They are currently not supported, feel free to do a PR.